josh-project/josh/src/reference/filters.md

 however whitespace can be inserted between filters (not after the leading colon).
 Additionally newlines can be used instead of ``,`` inside of composition filters.

+Some filters take arguments, and arguments can optionally be quoted using double quotes, if special characters used by the filter language need to be used (like `:` or space):

+    :filter=argument1,"argument2"

 ## Available filters

 ### Subdirectory **`:/a`**